vubiostat/redcapAPI/README.md

 redcapAPI
 ======

 `redcapAPI` is an [R](https://www.r-project.org) package to pull data from a [REDCap](https://www.project-redcap.org/) project.
-Its design goes far beyond a 'thin' client which just exposes the raw REDCap API into R. It's goal is to get data into memory using base R in a format that is analysis ready with a minimum of function calls.
+Its design goes far beyond a 'thin' client which just exposes the raw REDCap API into R. One principal goal is to get data into memory using base R in a format that is analysis ready with a minimum of function calls.
 There are over 7,000 institutions and 3 million users of REDCap worldwide collecting data.
 Analysis in R for monitoring and reporting that data is a common concern for these projects.

 Core concerns handled by the library: